tbrycekelly/UAF-Plankline/Notes/Kelly Linux Notes.md

 These are common utilitie and prerequisites for one or more of the steps recommended by this setup document.

-    sudo apt-get install r-base net-tools cifs-utils ethtool aptitude libopencv-dev libgdal-dev
+    sudo apt-get install r-base net-tools cifs-utils ethtool aptitude libopencv-dev libgdal-dev sudo aptitude install nvidia-cuda-toolkit

+### Kernel Version

+The kernel version we want for the K80 Nvidia cards is **limux-image-5.15.0-53-generic**.

+And to prevent future upgrades (and driver issues):

+    sudo apt-mark hold linux-image-5.15.0-53-generic

 ## Setup /opt Directory